gfhcs/trigs/README.md

 The trigger devices supported by Trigs are tiny Bluetooth dongles, originally designed for remotely triggering the shutter of a smartphone camera (search "remote bluetooth shutter").
 These dongles come in all shapes and (small) sizes, but the underlying electronics seems to often be the same.
 Trigs uses [evdev](https://python-evdev.readthedocs.io/en/latest/) to communicate with the triggers, as [demonstrated on YouTube](https://www.youtube.com/watch?v=ZKjA0RSlZSA).

-Trigs controls [VLC media player](https://www.videolan.org/vlc/), but should easily be portable to other media player software.
+Trigs controls [VLC media player](https://www.videolan.org/vlc/), but should easily be portable to other media player software, as it makes use of [playerctl](https://github.com/altdesktop/playerctl).

+For simple graphical feedback, Trigs uses [tkinter](https://docs.python.org/3/library/tkinter.html).